-easures to strengthen cooperation among border control agencies by, inter alia, establishing and maintaining direct channels of communication (article 11.6 of the Protocol)[Japan
+Measures to strengthen cooperation among border control agencies by, inter alia, establishing and maintaining direct channels of communication (article 11.6 of the Protocol)

+[Algeria: Q43: add ‘Afripol’]

+[Poland: add ‘unclassified’ as such: ‘provide unclassified details’]

+[Paraguay: Q 43 would be covered by the new Q 37 on information exchange.
+So delete Q 43]

+[Japan, Canada, Singapore: replace Q 43 by a more general question: indicate your efforts to engage in cross-channels of communication?]

 Does your country make use of the framework of regional organizations such as Ameripol, Europol, the Eastern Africa Police Chiefs Cooperation Organization (EAPCCO), the Southern African Development Community (SADC), the Southern African Regional Police Chiefs Cooperation Organization (SARPCO), the Chiefs of ASEAN Police (ASEANAPOL), the Commonwealth of Independent States (CIS) or the International Criminal Police Organization (INTERPOL) to facilitate operational cooperation among regional partners?